Kangaroo

 You don't always need a high-end, monitoring alarm system to protect your property

-When research smart home alarm systems, it is easy to assume you will need to spend hundreds of dollars on a comprehensive solution with cameras, sensors, floodlights, key fobs, and a connection to a 24-hour monitoring service who can call the emergency services on your behalf.
+When researching smart home alarm systems, it is easy to assume that you will need to spend hundreds of dollars on a comprehensive solution with cameras, sensors, floodlights, key fobs, and a connection to a 24-hour monitoring service that can call emergency services on your behalf.

 Read More:

-From simple door and window sensors, to motion sensors, sub-$50 security cameras, the Amazon Echo, and video doorbells, there are plenty of smart, connected options which increase the security of your home and deter burglars, without costing you a fortune.
+From simple door and window sensors to motion sensors, sub-$50 security cameras, the Amazon Echo, and video doorbells, plenty of smart, connected options increase the security of your home and deter burglars without costing you a fortune.

 1. The video doorbell